Noaaan/MythicMetals/PATCHNOTES.md

   - The regrowth self-repair effect will also increase on tools
 - Engrained (NEW!)
   - If you apply Curse of Binding on the Armor, it will gain additional stats, as well as increase the self-repair effect more.

+## Balancing changes
+- Default axe damage has been increased (+2 over sword), meaning over half the axes in the mod got a buff!
+- Celestium changes, see the Celestium Rework section
+- Prometheum changes, see the Prometheum Rework section
+- Osmium base damage: 2 -> 2.5
+- Osmium mining level: 2 -> 3 (can now mine obsidian)
+- Osmium durability: 584 -> 664
+- Steel mining level: 2 -> 3 (can now mine obsidian)
+- Steel durability: 600 -> 700
+- Steel enchantability: 12 -> 11
+- Durasteel durability: 800 -> 820

 ## Other changes
 - Reduced the mining level of the Unobtainium Storage Block (Mythic/Metallurgium -> Netherite)